bhartiy/learnsellacious/pages/21.import-and-export/04.import-seller/docs.md

 You can also create seller only without creating products.
 In the CSV fill the information related to sellers and import it.
 Configuration should be like in the below image.

 ![](seller_config.png)

+You can also import manufacturer with the same method.
+For Manufacturer Unique keys are **MANUFACTURER_NAME, MANUFACTURER_USERNAME, MANUFACTURER_EMAIL, MANUFACTURER_CODE, MANUFACTURER_COMPANY**.
+Fill all the details related to manufacturer and import.